 “It is, however, typically found that standard metabolic rate is proportional to routine metabolic rate (exhibit the same mass-scaling relationships (Kitchell et al., 1977; Messmer et al., 2017)).
 This assumption is very common also for the relationship between consumption rates in the wild and maximum consumption rates (i.e., they are related via a constant).
 It seems to fit data well (Kitchell et al., 1977), and is supported by the recent study on Atlantic cod showing relative stable feeding levels (consumption/maximum consumption) over size (Neuenfeldt et al., 2020).
 However, it has to our knowledge not been tested thoroughly, even though Kitchell et al. 44 years ago identified this as a highly important parameter that needed more research (Kitchell et al., 1977)”.

 Instead of using the median estimates in Fig. 3 (one line per rate and size-class), we now simulate 500 draws from the posterior distribution of the mass-exponents for metabolism and consumption.
 We do this to illustrate uncertainty around the negative relationship between optimum growth temperature and body mass as predicted from the simple growth model.
-However, we cannot attribute this uncertainty to uncertainty regarding the proportionality between standard metabolic rates and natural average metabolic rates, and wild consumption rates and maximum consumption rates, simply because we do not have these estimates.
+However, we cannot attribute this uncertainty to uncertainty regarding the proportionality between standard metabolic rates and natural average metabolic rates, and consumption rates in the wild and maximum consumption rates measured in laboratory settings, simply because we do not have these estimates from natural conditions.
 Instead, it reflects uncertainty in our estimates, which may or may not be of the same magnitude and direction as maximum vs natural average rates.

 References: